What is a Fairway Wood?

 A fairway wood is more likely suitable for experienced players, who are better in controlled and precise motions.

 For beginners, using irons can be tough.
-The reason is the swing motion with an iron should be aimed down to the ball – something amateurs struggle to do.
+The reason is the swing motion with an iron should be aimed down to the ball.
+This is something amateurs struggle to do.

 Hybrids, though, allow a more natural, sweeping swing.